-Using Kevlar to Stop Knife and Spike Attacks
+Using Aramid Fiber to Stop Knife and Spike Attacks

 Having body armour that can repel both ballistic and stabbing threats is like having the best of both worlds.
 While there are ballistic vests that do offer stabbing protection to some degree, it’s still not efficient enough to be certifiable by global standards.
 Scientists who work exclusively in the field of ballistic and body armour sciences are constantly looking for new ways to produce better body armour for law enforcement, the military, and qualified civilians.
 There have been recent advancements in the body armour field; researchers have introduced a special process called Hybridization.